annaesvensson/yellow-help/1-en/how-to-customise-a-theme.md

 ---
 Title: How to customise a theme
 ---
-Here's how to customise the appearance of your website.
+Learn how to customise the appearance of your website.

 ## Customising CSS